mohan-1990/consensys-bootcamp-2020-fractional-water-allocation/README.md

 2) Surplus Water Trade Protocol Implementation:-

 The reference paper (https://www.sciencedirect.com/science/article/pii/S1474706507001222) also talks about protocol to trade surplus water.
-For example, one beneficiary wishes to trade water from their allocated capacity to some other beneficiary for a specified amount of time.
+For example, one beneficiary wishes to trade water from their allocated capacity with some other beneficiary for a specified amount of time.
 I think ERC20 token is a possible candidate to implement this protocol.
 But due to limited time availability I wish to keep this idea for future implementation.

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------